Beech Class – Year 3/4

 Class Teachers:

-Mrs Mitchell will teach every Monday, alternate Thursday mornings and every Friday.
+Mrs Mitchell will teach every Monday, Thursday and Friday.

-Mrs Grindle will teach every Tuesday, every Wednesday and alternate Thursday mornings.
+Mrs Howells will teach every Monday and Tuesday.

 Teaching Assistants: